holos-run/holos/doc/design/v1beta1/rendering.md

 `internal/gen/holos/compiler/v1beta1/` — under `internal/` because the
 compiler protocol is a private interface between a holos parent and its own subprocess, not a public API.
-Generated code is committed so `go build` needs neither network access nor a locally installed `protoc`/`buf`; CI runs `buf lint` and `buf breaking` against the base branch and verifies committed code matches `buf generate` output, the same pattern the repository already uses for other generated artifacts checked by `make update-docs`.
+Generated code is committed so `go build` needs neither network access nor a locally installed `protoc`/`buf`; CI runs `buf lint` and `buf breaking` against the base branch and verifies committed code matches `buf generate` output, as the repository already does for other generated artifacts.

 ## The platform-wide DAG